tandero/tandero.github.io/content/lifelonglearning.md

 #### Fiction

 * [Jeselnik Book Club](https://anthonyjeselnik.com/the-jeselnik-book-club): John Williams - Stoner
-* Jorge Luis Borges - The Book of Imaginary Beings
+* Jorge Luis Borges - The Book of Imaginary Beings, Labyrinths
 * Joseph Heller - Catch-22
 * [qntm - There Is No Antimemetics Division](https://en.wikipedia.org/wiki/There_Is_No_Antimemetics_Division)
 * Glen Duncan - Talulla Rising, By Blood We Live